Security (finance): United Kingdom and United States

 The company or other entity issuing the security is called the issuer.
 A country's regulatory structure determines what qualifies as a security.
 For example, private investment pools may have some features of securities, but they may not be registered or regulated as such if they meet various restrictions.

-Securities are the traditional method that commercial enterprises use to raise new capital.
+Securities are the traditional method used by commercial enterprises to raise new capital.
 They may offer an attractive alternative to bank loans - depending on their pricing and market demand for particular characteristics.
 A disadvantage of bank loans as a source of financing is that the bank may seek a measure of protection against default by the borrower via extensive financial covenants.
 Through securities, capital is provided by investors who purchase the securities upon their initial issuance.
 In a similar way, a government may issue securities when it chooses to increase government debt.

 Debt and equity

 Securities are traditionally divided into debt securities and equities.